-1. You can get rid of printer without worrying about personal data
+1. You can get rid of a printer without worrying about personal data

 For example, all-in-one printers have a good amount of internal storage space to support their fancy features.
 This means they might store documents for a longer period than standalone consumer printers, which wipe your data when they’re turned off.
 The amount of data your device is storing depends on the make and model you’re working with.

 Tap or click here to find out how your printer stores data.
 This article also gives you a few steps you can take to protect your privacy.
-Bottom line: Before you sell your printer, erase all of its data first.
+Bottom line: Before selling your printer, erase all of its data first.

 2. I can’t print from my phone

-Depending on your home setup, you can actually tap a few buttons on your iPhone or Android to get your at-home printer hustling.
-This is a great tip for busy professionals who are always on the go.
+Depending on your home setup, you can tap a few buttons on your iPhone or Android to get your at-home printer hustling.
+This is an excellent tip for busy professionals who are always on the go.
 Although many printers aren’t advanced enough to wirelessly connect to your phone, one high-tech printer makes it all a breeze.

 3. I can’t talk to my printer like other smart devices

 Many printers provide a minimal opportunity for multitasking.
-You can’t just say, “Hey, print this” to get the job done.
-They’re clunky, hard to use and inaccessible for people who are visually impaired.
+You can’t just say, “Hey, print this,” to get the job done.
+They’re clunky, hard to use, and inaccessible for visually impaired people.

 The EcoTank tells a different story.
 It offers voice-activated and hands-free printing.
 That means you can connect it to Alexa, Siri and Google Assistant.